Knuxfan24/Sonic-06-Randomiser-Suite/README.md

 A tool designed to randomise various elements of the Set Object Layout Data in SONIC THE HEDGEHOG (2006) on the Xbox 360 and Playstation 3, as well as a few stage lua elements.

 # Building
-1) Clone this repository into a folder of your choice using the Git CMD tool with this command: `git clone --recurse-submodules https://github.com/Knuxfan24/SONIC-THE-HEDGEHOG-2006-Randomiser`
+1) Clone this repository into a folder of your choice using the Git CMD tool with this command: `git clone --recurse-submodules https://github.com/Knuxfan24/SONIC-THE-HEDGEHOG-2006-Randomiser -b Rewrite`
 2) Open Sonic06Randomiser.sln in Visual Studio and build the HedgeLib project to create the HedgeLib DLL.
 Then run the program to build and run a binary, located in `..\Sonic06Randomiser\bin\Debug`

 # Usage (Set Randomisation)